WORKSHOP #1 - AUTOMATED ASSEMBLY SYSTEMS

 Getting the right part in the right place, in the right orientation, and at the right time is vital for efficient assembly.
 Unfortunately, feeding parts is often more of a black art than a science, and it has puzzled assembly professionals for years.
 In this presentation, you will learn:

-- Tips for designing parts for optimal feeding
+- Tips for successfully implementing a parts feeding project

 Technologies for Error-Proofing Automated Assembly